garybgenett/gary-os/README.md

 While there appears to be some adoption of GaryOS, it is not yet enough to warrant a formal ticket system.
-For any issues, or to share the creative ways you are using GaryOS, please contact the author directly at:
+For any issues, or to share the creative ways you are using GaryOS, please contact the author directly at [gary-os@garybgenett.net].
-[gary-os@garybgenett.net]

-The author will also take you out on the town if you schedule time to geek out with them in the Seattle area.

 ### Issues #####################################################################
 [Issues]: #issues